SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/known-challenges.md

 ---
+title: Known challenges
-title: known_challanges_with_superid
+uid: known_challanges_with_superid
 description: Known challenges with SuperID
 author:
 so.date:
 keywords:
 so.topic: reference
-so.envir: cloud               # cloud or onsite
+so.envir: cloud
-so.client: online                 # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Known challenges with SuperID